glyn-stevens/advent-of-code-2024/README.md

 With some time left, I managed to use tree logic to discount many of the possibilities much earlier in the checking process.
 This reduced time from ~50s to under 0.1s.

+Todo:

 ### Day 8
-Good handling of the grid (i.e. just storing the locations of the important items rather than storing the value for each cell in the grid) helped the solver run very quickly, and a nice `print_grid()` function taking this storage of the grid as inputs still allowed easy debugging.
+Good handling of the grid after the learning from day 6 (i.e. just storing the locations of the important items rather than storing the value for each cell in the grid) helped the solver run very quickly, and a nice `print_grid()` function taking this storage of the grid as inputs still allowed easy debugging.

 ### Day 11